 This activity is perfect for travel therapy and for throwing into the diaper bag for your kids to do while waiting at the doctor or at restaurants!

 How do you keep your kids engaged in your speech therapy sessions?!
 I’d love to hear!

-Check out my Teachers Pay Teachers store here for more fun speech & language activities!
+Check out my Teachers Pay Teachers Store for more fun speech & language activities!